-Who doesn’t love a fresh and easy salad for a hot summer day?
-This simple Cucumber Dill salad can be made in little time and ready when you are, to take and head to that summer BBQ!
+Who doesn't love a fresh and easy salad in hot summer months?
+This simple sliced cucumber dill salad can be made in little time and ready when you are, to take and head to that summer BBQ!

 Enjoy this for any cook out or outdoor get together.
 It is nice even room temperature as opposed to chilled in the refrigerator.
 It can easily be made a day ahead and covered, ready for your party when you are.
 I take this to all my summer parties because it won't go bad being outside, nor get anyone sick if it's not refrigerated.

 Can I leave out the Stevia in the dressing?

 If you don't have lemon liquid stevia, you can use clear stevia or leave it out if you prefer no sweetness to this salad.

 I recommend replacing the lemon stevia with 1 -2 teaspoons of fresh lemon juice or even lime juice.

 You can of course, use any sweetener you prefer, but granulated sugar free sweeteners might not be the best choice here as you certainly don't want a grittiness on your cucumbers.

 How Can I make this a Creamy Cucumber Salad?

 If you want a creamy cucumber salad, just add ½ cup of sour cream or mayonnaise into the dressing.
 Both are delicious healthy fats.